Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Well Posedness of the Optimization Problem

 We start by describing the model of the financial market via the parameter

 taking values in a suitable chosen set of parameter values $\modellparameter$.
-For emphasizing the dependence on the parameter $\para$ we rewrite \eqref{opti_org} as
+For emphasizing the dependence on the parameter $\para$ we rewrite \eqref{reward_state} and \eqref{value_state} for $t\in[0,T]$ as

-Compared to notation in \eqref{opti_org} this is a slight abuse of notation but it facilitates the study the dependence of the reward and value function on \textit{all} model parameters contained in $\para$ and not only on one of its components, the initial wealth $x_0$.
-For a given paramter $\para$ we want to study if the performance criterion of the optimization problem \eqref{opti_org} is well-defined in the following sense. \begin{definition} For a given financial market with parameter $\para\in \modellparameter$ we say that the utility maximization problem \eqref{opti_org2} for the $H$-investor is \textit{well-posed}, if there exists a constant $\rewardconstant^{H}=\rewardconstant^{H}(\para)<\infty$ depending on $\para$ such that
+For a given paramter $\para$ we want to study if the performance criterion of the optimization problem \eqref{opti_org2} is well-defined in the following sense. \begin{definition} For a given financial market with parameter $\para\in \modellparameter$ we say that the utility maximization problem \eqref{opti_org2} for the $H$-investor is \textit{well-posed}, if $V^H_\para(t,y)$ is finite for every $(t,y)\in[0,T]\times \mathcal{Y}^H$.
+The set